LoginRadius/docs/content/guide/jwt/index.md

 LoginRadius supports a delegated redirect SSO flow through which you can redirect your consumer to [LoginRadius Auth Page (IDX)](/guide/customize-auth-page), where your consumer can do account management actions.

 Upon successful login or social login, the consumer will be redirected to the return URL along with the JWT for this authentication session.
-Here is the step by step instruction for setting JWT SSO flow:
+Here is the step-by-step instruction for setting JWT SSO flow:

-1. First of all, configure a JWT app in your LoginRadius Dashboard.
+1. First, configure a JWT app in your LoginRadius Dashboard.
 Refer to the JWT LoginRadius Dashboard Configuration(#loginradius-dashboard-configuration) section for how to configure JWT in the LoginRadius Dashboard.

 2. Whitelist the service provider URL in the LoginRadius Dashboard.
 Follow [this](#whitelist-domain) for information on how to whitelist URLs in the LoginRadius Dashboard.